Becoming a GP trainer and researcher later in life

 There were no research or publication opportunities offered when I was at medical school or while I was a GP trainee.
 Nevertheless, my passion for research enabled me to pursue opportunities.

 In 2010, I resigned as a partner and went part-time.
 As I was in my 50s and felt no-one would want to employ me in an academic role, in my 60s, I applied to a university.
 I took up a salaried part-time post, which meant that in the summer student holidays, I experienced curricular development and assessments within a medical school.
-My post expanded over 8 years.
+My post expanded over eight years.
 It evolved from being solely a GP tutor, to include roles as a curriculum lead and an assessment lead.
 I left in 2019, mainly because the roles were not developing.

 I have been able to create a balance and continue to contribute to primary care, and its discussions, through education and research.
 I hope that you will personalise your own routes which are now far more explicit and numerous.